x-motemen/gore/README.md

 ## REPL Commands

-Some functionalities are provided as colon-commands:
+Some functionalities are provided as commands in the REPL:

 ```
 :import <package path>  Import package